The-Back-Room/The-Back-Room.github.io/docs/Social.md

 ---
 title: Social
+summary: >
-summary: Social communities hosted by members of our community
+  Social communities hosted by members of The Back Room community.
 nav_order: 9.0
 permalink: /Social
 ---

 ## Social
-We have several social communities where you can connect with other members, share your experiences, and get support.
-Whether you're looking for help with our themes, want to discuss your favorite shows, or just want to hang out with like-minded individuals, we have a community for you.
+We have several social communities hosted by members of The Back Room community.
+Feel free to join and participate in discussions, share content, and connect with others who share your interests.

 ### Check Out Our Subreddits
 Subreddits hosted by members of our community: